Sunday, 6 July 2025

 The Fifties Strictly speaking, Era 3 extends until the end of the 1960s, when computer numbers were introduced.
 This is actually the problem of Era 3 railway enthusiasts, and one I also suffer from: in these 20 years, the railway has completely changed its face.
 From the state steam locomotive to the Intercity, from the bogie to the container wagon: all Era 3 and yet from completely different times.
 Of course, it is precisely these contrasts that make this era so interesting.
 But because of the fluid transitions, I find myself making more compromises than I actually want to.
 Sure, there's a subdivision here, too, but hardly anyone adheres to it, including myself.

-Typical characteristics of Era 3: Trains become more colorful again: blue 1st-class carriages, freight cars with advertising lettering.
+Typical characteristics of Era 3: Trains become more colorful again: blue 1st-class carriages, TEEs, freight cars with advertising lettering.
 Diesel traction begins to hamper steam locomotives, the construction of new steam locomotives ends, and European unification begins in the freight car fleet with UIC standard cars.
 Almost all state railway vehicles disappear, and the decline of branch lines begins.
+Still, it's the era of the wimps: what almost everyone does is the easiest thing to do.
+From the new beginning through the economic miracle to the automobile society: endless model-building opportunities instead of the eternal V 200 in front of the Blauer Enzian

 No comments: